 Following CUP's announced closure, Hotchalk, Inc. a provider of online education services to CUP, filed suit in the Circuit Court of Multnomah County, Oregon (Hotchalk, Inc. vs. Lutheran Church-Missouri Synod, et.al - Case No. 20CV15620) on April 17, 2020 against CUP, CUP's Regents, its interim President and Chief Financial Officer, LCEF, The Lutheran Church-Missouri Synod, Concordia University System and Concordia University St. Paul.
 The lawsuit seeks in excess of \$300,000,000 in damages from the named defendants, including LCEF.
 Hotchalk Inc.'s lawsuit, as amended, alleges the following against LCEF: Fraud, Intentional Fraudulent Transfer, Constructive Fraudulent Transfer, Breach of Contract, Liability for the obligations of CUP under an "alter ego" theory, and Intentional Interference with Contractual Relations.
-The lawsuit is ongoing, and a tentative trial date has been scheduled in 2025.
 LCEF's position in the lawsuit is that Hotchalk Inc.'s claims against it are spurious and LCEF intends to vigorously defend against them.